openSUSE/news-o-o/_posts/2011-08-01-volunteers-needed-conference.markdown

 ## [The Snack Bar](http://en.opensuse.org/openSUSE:Conference_volunteers#The_Bar)

 This year we will run our own snack bar at the venue.
-The organization team has already seen to that foods and drinks are available and that we have a fully equipped snack bar ready.Â  Now we need people that help us to man the snack bar to sell, sell, sell.
+The organization team has already seen to that foods and drinks are available and that we have a fully equipped snack bar ready.
+Now we need people that help us to man the snack bar to sell, sell, sell.
 You would need to sell snacks and drinks, make sure that we don't run out and count the moneys!
 If you can help with this please lets us know on the [volunteers page](http://en.opensuse.org/openSUSE:Conference_volunteers) or drop us a mail at [opensuse-conference@opensuse.org](mailto:opensuse-conference@opensuse.org).

 ## [Evening Manager and Lock Service](http://en.opensuse.org/openSUSE:Conference_volunteers#Evening_Manager_and_Lock_Service)